-What is the UK European Consumer Centre?
+What is the UKICC?

-* The Department for Business, Energy and Industrial Strategy has designated the Chartered Trading Standards Institute as the host of the UK International Consumer Centre.
+* The Department for Business and Trade designated the Chartered Trading Standards Institute as the host of the UK International Consumer Centre.
 The official notification to the European Commission can be found here.